 - immutability of the front-end bundle;

-- custom caching policy for various parts of the front-end.
+- a custom caching policy for various front-end parts.

 2. SPA hosted by .NET Web API

-Starting from .NET 2.x (still the case for .NET 5), there are UseStaticFiles, UseSpa and UseSpaStaticFiles extensions that do all the heavy lifting but the difference between them isn’t all clear from the official docs.
+Starting from .NET 2.x (still the case for .NET 7), there are UseStaticFiles, UseSpa and UseSpaStaticFiles extensions that do all the heavy lifting.
+Though, the difference between them isn’t all-clear from the official docs.

 A brief summary would be: